Deciding how to host your service

 Contact the Digital Marketplace team if you have any questions - email firstname.lastname@example.org.

-If you can’t find a supplier on the Digital Marketplace
+If you cannot find a supplier on the Digital Marketplace

-If you can’t find a suitable supplier for your service on the Digital Marketplace, you can use other routes.
+If you cannot find a suitable supplier for your service on the Digital Marketplace, you can use other routes.
 Contact Crown Commercial Service if you have any questions about procurement.

 When you apply for spend controls approval, you’ll have to explain your choice of hosting supplier.
 You need to show you’ve looked on the Digital Marketplace before deciding to use another route.